PRIVACY LAW ENTRY-LEVEL AND JUNIOR

 There are a number of associations that promulgate and enforce self-regulatory codes.

 NAI describes itself as follows: “NAI is a non-profit organization that is the leading self-regulatory association dedicated to responsible data collection and its use for digital advertising.”
 NAI has hired many GW Law students as interns, and it has hired quite a number of my students for permanent positions.
-Students who have worked or interned there have reported very positive experiences.
+Students who have worked or interned there have reported a very positive experience.

 Many private sector companies are reluctant to hire entry-level or very junior attorneys for in-house positions.
 But there are a few companies that do.
 So it is useful to look at companies but be prepared for a significant amount of rejection as many tend to want to hire more experienced lawyers.
+The following companies have large privacy teams and often have privacy law job opportunities.

 The Berkman Klein Center at Harvard offers fellowships for grads.
 A few former students have done fellowships here and have found the experience to be quite worthwhile.